 6. People who have a positive outlook.

 At the start of the relationship, a narcissist can feel good around those with a positive outlook.
-They can also future fake and give false hope knowing those with a positive outlook are going to look for the best-case scenario.
+They can also future fake and give false hope knowing those with a positive outlook will look for the best-case scenario.
 Narcissists can be grandiose.
-They can put that charismatic charm on to pull those in with a positive outlook, someone who wants something from their life as a narcissist will latch onto those dreams to mirror them and sell them back to the positive person.
+They can put that charismatic charm on to pull those in with a positive outlook.
+Someone who wants something from their life as a narcissist will latch onto those dreams to mirror them and sell them back to the positive person.

 7. Loyal, honest, trustworthy people.